Types of Careers Listed by Industry, Job, and Salary

 Medical: Look at any list of top-paying, fast-growing jobs, and you’ll see healthcare jobs right at the top of the ranking.
 Even during the depths of the Great Recession, this industry was booming.
 Of course, these jobs aren’t for everyone;it takes compassion and emotional fortitude to work in this field, as well as the willingness to spend time and money training.

 Service Industry: If you think of waitstaff or bartenders when you think of the service industry, you’re only looking at part of the picture.
 There are many different jobs that involve serving the public.
-Could one of these be right for you?
+Could a service industry career be right for you?

 Teaching: Love teaching?
 Don’t assume that the classroom is the only place to ply your trade, there are many education-related job titles out there.
 Technology has made it possible to teach online, while teachers who crave flexibility and human interaction can try subbing, working parttime, or teaching abroad.

 Technology: The tech industry is booming, and your career can boom right along with it.
 You don’t necessarily need a degree to get these jobs.
 Pick up the necessary skills via online courses, boot camps, or practical experience, and many employers will put you to work.